metacommunities/metacommunities/publications/sss_dec2015/log.md

 - read Badiou again to see if anything there goes along with work on number
 - check citations of Badiou on number
 - get desrosiere on politics of large numbers
+- do some notes from Lucy on configuration